 - First CTA #1 – call-to-action.
 Use a ‘click to tweet’ quote right here.
 Why?
 Who do people quote?
 People quote authorities.
 Enticing people to quote you positions you as an authority.
 Plus, people like tweeting quotes and you’ll get more traffic from social media as a result.

 A Content Marketing strategy is about 25% of a successful marketing plan.
 You need to drive traffic to your engaging content.
-Learn more about our program to your success in Best Way to Spend $1000 Marketing Your Business.
+Learn more about our program to your success in Get Your Blog Done Monthly workshop

 - Sub-head #2.
 Promise #2.
 Here’s where you tell people exactly what they’ll learn.
 The step-by-step method.
 The How-to.
 You already connected.
 Now’s the time to get them to take action.